boblauer/mock-require/README.md

 mock('../some/other/dependency', './spy');
 ...
 ```
+---
 ```javascript
 mock.stop(path)
 ```

-`path`: `String`
+__path__: `String`

-The module you that you want to stop mock.
+The module you that you want to stop mocking.
 This is the same string you would pass in if you wanted to `require` the module.

-This will not modify any modules that have already been required, it will only modify modules required after `mock.stop` is called.
+This will only modify variables used after `mock.stop` is called.
 For example:

 ```javascript
 var mock = require('mock-require');